manojngb/Optitrack_client/README.md

 Prints Frame number, position and rotation of rigid body

 Assumption:
-Client/Server PC are different
+1. Client/Server PC are different.
-Rigid body is already defined in Motive PC.
+2. Rigid body is already defined in Motive PC.

 No installation of any package required.
 Just change the following  in NatNetClient according to the LAN and motive configuration